storj/docs/app/(docs)/object-mount/linux/user-guides/validate/page.md

 ## Step 2.
 Import S3 Credentials

-In order to access and mount your private Object Storage buckets you will need your S3 credentials and should save them to a file.
+In order to access and mount your private Object Storage buckets you will need to save your S3 credentials to a file.

 Instructions on obtaining your credentials and saving them to a file can be found in the Concepts article: [](docId:E4NhE5kPdjURRajJ).

 Once your credentials have been saved to a file on your Linux drive, proceed with the following steps:

 **2a.
-Import Your Credentials into Object Mount**
+Import Your Credential File into Object Mount**

 Assuming you have saved your credentials to a file named `credentials.txt`, run the following command to add these credentials to the local set of Object Mount managed credentials: